freedomofpress/dangerzone/docs/developer/doit.md

   applicable, it's easy to issue shell commands as well.
 * **File targets:** Doit borrows the file target concept from Makefiles.
 Tasks can have file dependencies, and targets they build.
-This makes it easy to define a dependency graph (DAG) for tasks.
+This makes it easy to define a dependency graph for tasks.
 * **Hash-based caching:** Unlike Makefiles, doit does not look at the modification timestamp of source/target files, to figure out if it needs to run them.
 Instead, it hashes those files, and will run a task only if the